catkrahl/marp-template/README.md

 You can branch this repo as a basis, because you need themes/, img/, fonts/, .vscode/ and their contents for the cate-theme to work.

-## Compiling in Ubuntu
+## Compiling and exporting in Ubuntu

 **You need to download and unzip the following dependencies:**
 * Dart SASS: https://github.com/sass/dart-sass/releases
 * Marp CLI: https://github.com/marp-team/marp-cli/releases

-**And make the program file available through PATH variables to be called with 'sass' and 'marp' respectively from the terminal** e.g. by placing them in or linking to them from ~/.local/bin (just the local user) or usr/local/bin (all users).
+**And make the program files available through PATH variables to be called with 'sass' and 'marp' respectively from the terminal** e.g. by placing them in or linking to them from ~/.local/bin (just the local user) or usr/local/bin (all users).

 Then you can use the Python script `compile-sass-and-export-marp.py` to both refresh the style code and to export a html version of the presentation.